Exact mean integrated squared error and bandwidth selection for kernel distribution function estimators: Concluding remarks

 The exact MISE expressions derived in this paper can usefully complement asymptotic analysis and simulation studies to investigate the finite sample performance of kernel estimators of a broad variety of distribution functions.
 In the examples considered here, the Gaussian-based kernels are found to perform well in general, and remarkably so for the regularly shaped distributions.
 The analysis also offers a guide on when to use higher order kernels in distribution function estimation.

-As in the case of density estimation, the asymptotic approximation to MISE can be poor in finite samples, and bandwidth selection methods based on such approximations, including the simple rule of thumb bandwidths popular in applied work (Appendix \ref{Sec:NRR.bandwidth}), should be used with caution.
+As in the case of density estimation, the asymptotic approximation to MISE can be poor in finite samples, and bandwidth selection methods based on such approximations, including simple rule of thumb bandwidths popular in applied work (see Appendix \ref{Sec:NRR.bandwidth}), should be applied with some caution.

 The normal-mixture plug-in method of jointly selecting the optimal bandwidth and kernel order proposed in this paper offers a simple practical alternative to existing bandwidth selection procedures.
 Using BIC to determine the number of mixture components to fit at a preliminary stage delivers good results, but does not uniformly outperform other methods.
 Fine-tuning the rules for selecting the number of components is one issue that future research could usefully address.